frankieycy/network/README.md

     - can the network constructed from those links and weights recover features in the time series data?

 * experimental observation of neurons:
-    - non-uniform spiking
+    - non-Gaussian, heavy-tailed spiking
-    - some nodes have more prominent spiking activities, some less
+    - a majority of nodes have zero to one spike while some nodes have far more spikes (a few orders greater) than others

-* (neuron, synaptic coupling function) parameters (r0,beta1,beta2,y0,sigma) that lead to stable (non-diverging) time series:
+* (synaptic coupling function) parameters (r0, beta1, beta2, y0, sigma) that lead to stable (non-diverging) time series:
-    - (100,2,0.5,1,0.5)
+    - (100, 2, 0.5, 1, 0.5)
-    - (10,20,1,1,0.25)
+    - (10, 20, 1, 1, 0.25)
     - _this model is not very successful in replicating neuron dynamics_

-* (neuron, diffusive coupling function) parameters (r0,g_ij multiplier,sigma) that lead to stable (non-diverging) time series:
+* (diffusive coupling function) parameters (r0, g_ij multiplier, sigma) that lead to stable (non-diverging) time series:
-    - (10,10,0.25)
+    - (10, 10, 0.25)
-    - (100,10,1.5)
+    - (100, 10, 1.5)
     - _this model is not very successful in replicating neuron dynamics_

 * **findings**: